Luxembourg's Asselborn urges Putin to help with cease fire in Syria

 However, Asselborn also admitted a ceasefire was still "very, very far away" after the United Nations suspended peace talks on Wednesday.

-Russian-backed air strikes have tipped the momentum in favor of Syrian President Bashar al-Assad.
+Russian-backed air strikes have tipped the momentum in favour of Syrian President Bashar al-Assad.
 The bombing helped the army and allied fighters to sever a major supply line to the northwest of Aleppo.

 Asselborn said he doubted Saudi Arabia's offer to take part in any ground operations against Islamic State by the U.S.-led alliance would help much.